 Find a way to cover the additional cost

 If you’re satisfied that your bill is correct, then you’ll need to find a way to pay it.
-You may need to cut back on luxuries for a little while to cover the cost, or use your savings to pay the bill.
+You may need to cut back on luxuries for a little while to cover the cost or use your savings to pay the bill.

 If you can’t do either of these, speak to a friend or family member about borrowing money from them to cover the extra expense and then pay them back later or over a period of time in a way that you can afford.
 They could also call your network provider directly and pay your bill for you if they’d prefer.

-If you are unable to pay an unexpectedly high phone bill, or miss the regular payments on your mobile phone plan, your account will fall into arrears and your mobile network may cut you off, preventing you from making or receiving calls.
+If you are unable to pay an unexpectedly high phone bill or miss the regular payments on your mobile phone plan, your account will fall into arrears and your mobile network may cut you off, preventing you from making or receiving calls.
 Here’s what to do if you are currently in this situation.

 Speak to your network provider

-If you’re struggling to pay an unexpectedly high phone bill, or keep up with your regular bill payments, then the first thing you should do is call your network provider, and it is crucial that you do so.
+If you’re struggling to pay an unexpectedly high phone bill or keep up with your regular bill payments, then the first thing you should do is call your network provider, and it is crucial that you do so.
 Speak to their billing team about your situation.
 They may be able to move you onto a different, cheaper tariff to help make your future bills more manageable, and set up a payment plan to pay back anything you have outstanding.
 A payment plan spreads the cost of what you owe, allowing you to pay it back affordably over a period of time instead of one lump sum.
 Speaking to your network provider about your situation can prevent them from taking action such as referring your account to a debt collection agency, which can come with additional fees and be very stressful to deal with.

 Seek free and impartial financial advice

 It’s very important you speak to an expert about your situation.
-We’ve rounded up some of the free-to-use debt advice services in the UK that you may want to contact in our payday debt help guide – these include StepChange, the Money Advice Service, National Debtline or Citizens Advice.
+We’ve rounded up some of the free-to-use debt advice services in the UK that you may want to contact in our payday debt help guide – these include StepChange, the Money Helper, National Debtline or Citizens Advice.
 They can advise you on what is the next best step to tackle your debts and get a handle on your finances.

 What if my network provider has already sold the debt to a debt collection agency?

 If your debt has been passed over to a debt collection agency, they will get in touch with you to notify you that they are now responsible for collecting what you owe, and to request payment.
-It’s very important that you don’t ignore their contact, but it’s also worth calling your network provider before you make any payments to the debt collection agency to confirm that your network have appointed a debt collection agency, and which one, to avoid scams.
+It’s very important that you don’t ignore their contact, but it’s also worth calling your network provider before you make any payments to the debt collection agency to confirm that your network has appointed a debt collection agency, and which one, to avoid scams.